ocaml/ocaml.org/data/planet/ambassadortothecomputers/reading-camlp4-part-8-implementing-quotations.md

 </div>
 <p>The <code>ExFlo</code> constructor takes a string representing the float, but calls to this function are generated when you use <code>float</code> in your type.
 To work around this, we define the type <code>float'</code> (on its own rather than as part of the last-appearing recursive bundle, or else Camlp4 would generate a <code>meta_float'</code> that calls <code>meta_float</code>), and provide correct <code>meta_float'</code> functions.
 There is a similar bug with <code>meta_int</code>, but <code>meta_bool</code> is correct, so our <code>Jq_bool</code> case does not need fixing.</p>

-<p>(It is interesting to contrast this approach of lifting the AST with how it is handled in Template Haskell using the &ldquo;scrap your boilerplate&rdquo; pattern; see Geoffrey Mainland&rsquo;s paper <a href="http://www.eecs.harvard.edu/~mainland/publications/mainland07quasiquoting.pdf">Why It&rsquo;s Nice to be Quoted</a>.)</p>
+<p>(It is interesting to contrast this approach of lifting the AST with how it is handled in Template Haskell using the &ldquo;scrap your boilerplate&rdquo; pattern; see Geoffrey Mainland&rsquo;s paper <a href="http://www.eecs.harvard.edu/~mainland/publications/mainland07quasiquoting.pdf - [404 Not Found]">Why It&rsquo;s Nice to be Quoted</a>.)</p>
 <b>Quotations</b>
 <p>Finally we can hook the parser and AST lifter into Camlp4&rsquo;s quotation machinery, in the <code>Jq_quotations</code> module:</p>
 <div class="highlight"><pre><code class="ocaml">  <span class="k">open</span> <span class="nn">Camlp4</span><span class="p">.</span><span class="nc">PreCast</span>